Buy Local SW Ohio

-In 2012, Energize Clinton County received a USDA “Rural Business Opportunity Grant” (RBOG) for our continued work with the Buy Local First Clinton County campaign.
-This grant enables us to work on a regional scale with seven rural, south-central Ohio counties – Adams, Brown, Fayette, Highland, Pike, and Scioto – to help them develop or expand upon their own Buy Local programs.
-Each of these counties experienced significant job loss with the fallout of DHL (the top employer in four of these counties) and, like Clinton County, each has recognized the value of a more localized, community-centered approach to future economic development.
+In 2012, Energize Clinton County received a USDA “Rural Business Opportunity Grant” (RBOG) that enabled to providing training and technical assistance to seven rural, south-central Ohio counties – Adams, Brown, Fayette, Highland, Pike, and Scioto – to help them develop or expand upon their own Buy Local programs.

-Over the next year, we have the exciting opportunity to work with community leaders and local business owners in each county on – what we like to refer to as – the “Buy Local in a Box” initiative.
-Primarily working with Chamber of Commerce directors (who have great existing business networks) and other local development leaders, we are exploring topics like “consumer education,” “buy local branding,” “web development and presence,” “holiday promotions,” and “long term strategies.”
-While we are using our own Clinton County model as a foundation, we work closely with each community to make sure that their campaign fits their county’s unique personality.
-At the end of the day (or year), it’s our goal that each county has a viable, sustainable campaign – complete with networking approaches, individual Buy Local websites, marketing materials, new branding, Weekly Wednesday emails, a holiday promotion template, and long term strategy goals – that the partners and their networks feel comfortable and confident in running long after our participation.
+Over the year long effort, ECC worked with community leaders and local business owners in each county on – what we like to refer to as – the “Buy Local in a Box” initiative.
+Primarily working with Chamber of Commerce directors and other local development leaders, we explored topics like “consumer education,” “buy local branding,” “web development and presence,” “holiday promotions,” and “long term strategies.”
+While we used our own Clinton County model as a foundation, we worked closely with each community to make sure that their campaign fit their county’s unique personality.